 From Schindler’s List to Free State of Jones, Hollywood has pushed out some impressive historical dramas over the years.
 However, being brutally accurate, these films are not appropriate for kids.
 A follow up to Historical Movies for Kids, here are some great historical movies for junior high and high school.

-Most are under the R rating (there’s a few exceptions that are noted as R), and none have graphic sexual content or an obsessive amount of profanity.
+Most are under the R rating (There are a few exceptions that are noted as R), and none have graphic sexual content or an obsessive amount of profanity.
 Additionally, all are engaging and handle violence realistically without being gory.

 (Read why I believe a fictional movie or a “based on a true story” movie can be beneficial for learning history.)

 The Ten Commandments